IBM/dbb/zDeploy/README.md

 * ZOAU 1.3.6.3 or compatible (for Python deployment method)
 * Ansible 2.9+ with IBM Wazi Deploy Ansible Collection (for Ansible deployment method)

-## Setup
+## Setup and Install

 * Take a fork of this repository
 * Update environment configuration files according to your environment
-* Clone the repository to IBM Unix System Services and reference it in your wazideploy commands.
+* Clone the repository to IBM Unix System Services when following the Python based deployment automation and reference it in your wazideploy commands.
 See the [CBS](https://github.com/IBM/dbb/tree/main/Templates/Common-Backend-Scripts) for integration examples.
+* Or clone it to the control node when integrating it in an Ansible based deployment automation

 ## Conventions and Principles